Pontus: The Greek Primordial God of the Sea

 Unfortunately, Pontus hasn’t been depicted or described in many text pieces.

 Produced by the Romans around the 2nd century AD, Pontus is depicted as a bearded man rising from water polluted with seaweed.
 His visage is surrounded by fish and a fisherman rowing a boat with a rudder.
-Pontus’ head is crowned by what seems to be the tails of lobsters, which honours him with a type of maritime leadership.
+Pontus’ head is crowned by what seems to be the tails of lobsters, which honors him with a type of maritime leadership.

-Pontus being depicted as a part of Roman art is a testimony to how intertwined the two cultures had become after the conquest by the Roman empire.
+Pontus being depicted as a part of Roman art is a testimony to how intertwined the two cultures had become after the conquest by the Roman Empire.
 Pontus’ mere inclusion into later art proves his role in Roman mythology.
 In doing so, his impact is further felt and solidified in Greek myths.

 Pontus and Poseidon

-What’s the big deal, you might ask.
-Well, there is a deal, and it’s simply immense.
-You see, they might both be the gods of the sea with similar traits, but they differed a lot in terms of the method of impact.
+They might both be the gods of the sea with similar traits, but they differed a lot in terms of the method of impact.

 The effect and inclusion of Pontus in Greek and Roman mythology are simply passive.
 Instead of a physical form, Pontus was associated with a more cosmogonic one.
 For example, Pontus’ most notable contribution was his children, both sentient and non-sentient.